defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 mkdir -p capabilities/crd/generated capabilities/crd/source
 ```

-Generate a class based on the WebApp CRD using `kubernetes-fluent-client`, this way we can react to the fields of the CRD in a type-safe way.
+Generate a class based on the WebApp CRD using `kubernetes-fluent-client`.
+This way we can react to the fields of the CRD in a type-safe way.

 ```bash
 npx kubernetes-fluent-client crd https://gist.githubusercontent.com/cmwylie19/69b765af5ab25af62696f3337df13687/raw/72f53db7ddc06fc8891dc81136a7c190bc70f41b/WebApp.yaml .